fantasyrealms/Bug-Reports-Legacy/README.md

 You can archive/unarchive/delete bug reports, customize the "Bug Report Details" GUI, customize all of the statuses, language selector and more!

+## About This Legacy Version

+This Legacy version focuses on support for 1.8.8, but it should work normally on the version originally supported, and that means there are some features not available on the Legacy version.

+- Bug Report Books

 ## Commands

 - bugreport <message> - **Adds a new bug report either via message or a GUI for the categories**.